PenAndPapers/dockerized-laravel/README.md

-## FYI when NGINX is installed your local machine stop it first
+## FYI if NGINX is installed in your local machine and you want to use port 80 for Docker make sure to stop local NGINX service first
 ```systemctl stop nginx```

 #### To start docker run the ff. command